turi-code/userguide/feature-engineering/random_projection.md

 ![arbitrary_projection](images/arbitrary_projection.png)

-However, if we apply a random projection to 2 dimension, then plot the two classes, we can see that the classes remain separated in the low-dimension space.
+On the other hand, if we use a Gaussian random projection of the data into 2-dimensional space, we can see the classes much more clearly.
 Note that we do not need to unpack the input data manually; the `RandomProjection` transformer takes care of that for us.
-However, the output data *is* packed into a single column of array type.
-To access each entry, this column needs to be unpacked.
+The data returned by the `RandomProjection` transformer is also packed into a single column of array type.
+To access each entry separately, this column needs to be unpacked.

 ```python
 from graphlab.toolkits.feature_engineering import RandomProjection